alexksikes/fSphinx/tutorial/README.md

     # parsing a multi-field query
     query.Parse('@year 1999 @genre drama @actor harrison ford')

-The multi-field query object has a couple of representation.
+The multi-field query object has a couple of representations.
 The first one is the query as represented by the user.

     # the query the user will see: '(@year 1999) (@genre drama) (@actor harrison ford)'
     print query.user